Keeping coffee beans and grounds in good condition is essential to creating an excellent brew.

 Staleness robs coffee of its strength and flavour once the beans start to oxidise, so even if years-old coffee beans are technically drinkable, you can expect them to produce an unpleasant and dull taste.
 Great as an emergency apocalypse beverage, bad as an everyday cup of refreshment.

-Ways to Extend the Lifespan of Coffee Beans and Grounds
+Ways to Extend the Lifespan of Coffee Beans & Grounds

 Store Them Safely